 15. Worn-out splint and bell boots: They could do more harm than good if put on a horse, and a tattered boot has caused more than a few wrecks in the arena.

 16. Twine: Pick.
 Up.
 The.
 Twine.
-If you want to store it for emergencies, we promise you don’t need five bundles worth.
+If you want to store it for emergencies, we promise you don’t need five bundles worth—a little stash will do.
 Find somewhere to recycle it!

 17. Broken spray bottles: No, you might not use it someday for something.
 These recycle easily and don’t need to clutter up the barn.